resotto/gochk/README.md

 ### Check Logic

-Firstly, Gochk fetchs the file path and gets the index of `dependencyOrders` in `gochk/configs/config.json` if one of them is included in the file path.
+Firstly, Gochk fetches the file path and gets the index of `dependencyOrders` in `gochk/configs/config.json` if one of them is included in the file path.

 Secondly, Gochk reads the file, parses import paths, and also gets the indices of `dependencyOrders` if matched.